Granola-To-Go Bars Recipe

 - 1/2 teaspoon ground cinnamon

 - 1. Preheat oven to 350°.
 Combine oats and almonds in a 15x10x1-in. baking pan coated with cooking spray.
-Bake 15 minutes or until toasted, stirring occasionally.
+Bake 15 minutes or until lightly toasted, stirring occasionally.

 - 2. In a large bowl, combine egg, butter, honey and vanilla.
 Stir in sunflower kernels, coconut, apples, cranberries, brown sugar and cinnamon.
 Stir in oat mixture.